praveenVnktsh/praveenVnktsh/README.md

 ### Hello there!

-Studying Robotics @ Carnegie Mellon Univeristy.
+Studying Robotics @ Carnegie Mellon University.
 Triple Gold Medallist + Undergrad in EECS from Indian Institute of Technology, Gandhinagar.

 Currently building robots for healthcare @auxilio-robotics